 Looking for great sounding valves for Laney LC15R amplifier?
 You’ve come to the right place.

 Over time your valves lose both their tone and their power.
-We always recommend JJ valves for Laney LC15R amplifier.
+We always recommend Sovtek or JJ valves for Laney LC15R amplifier.
 This is because they guarantee you will get awesome tone and long life at a very competitive price.
 You can order these singly, as matched pairs or a complete set.

 So restore the tone, power and sparkle to your guitar amplifier.
 Treat yourself to a brand new set of valves today.

 If you have any questions about replacing the valves for Laney LC15R please do not hesitate to drop us an email.
 One of the team will get straight back to you.

 We have over 30 years of experience and so we are always happy to help.

 The Laney LC15R sets the standard.
 It may look like a baby, but it sounds like a real mother.
 15 watts RMS of pure EL84 tone into a 10″ Custom-designed driver produces unadulterated pure valve tone.

 The LC15R uniquely combines pre/post gain control, which allows you to get great sparkling clean tones.
 With full-on, out & out gain or any point in between by simply turning a single rotary control.

 The Laney LC15R all-valve amp has been in production for around 16 years.
 Up until around 2002, the Laney LC15R comes with a 10″ HH invader driver and post 2002 come with a 10″ Celestion speaker.
 The older HH invader is superb for playing screaming blues-rock.

 Considering it is rated at 15 watts this amp is surprisingly loud.